 In 1990, a staff-led initiative to recycle aluminum cans at Signal Mountain Lodge took shape and became the spark that lead to the "greening" of our operations.
 Our environmental programs, plans, and initiatives have grown in the last 24 years to one of the most complete and comprehensive environmental management systems in the National Parks.
-We are a leader in the industry, and with the support of our staff, guests, the National Park Service, and Forever Resorts we will continuously strive for improvement and innovation and continue our greening process into the 21st century.
+We are a leader in the industry, and with the support of our staff, guests, the National Park Service, and Aramark we will continuously strive for improvement and innovation and continue our greening process into the 21st century.

 In 2002, Signal Mountain Lodge received the Green Star Award from the Eagle Valley Alliance for Sustainability in Wyoming and also became the first National Park concessionaire and first business west of the Mississippi, to become Green Seal Certified.
 2002 also marked the year where we began the process of converting all of our incandescent and old fluorescent lighting with more energy efficient bulbs and fixtures.

 2003 was a big year for Signal Mountain Lodge as well.
 The Lodge became ISO 14001 registered for our environmental management system and received the Department of Interior's Environmental Achievement Award and the National Park Service's Environmental Achievement Award.
 These are two of the most prestigious awards a concessionaire of the National Park Service is eligible to receive.